CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 MICK GARBUTT: It was a jolly-up, bringing out people from media – we did competitions with Capital Radio and MTV did some filming.
 It was a hot, sweaty summer’s night.
 One of those oddities was this neo-Nazi presence there, this hangover from a different generation.
 Carl said that he peered outside the curtains and thought, ‘Oh my word!’
 There was this aggressive male thing that felt intimidating; all this history with Madness which was so contradictory to their left-wing principles, all family men.
 But ultimately there was no trouble.

 LEE: Afterwards, I ended up on a beach with a couple of puffs of skunk in my lungs, on a trampoline, with a lot of kids bouncing higher than me.
 I thought, ‘Peter Pan’s not having that’ so I got back on, done a midnight bounce stark naked on a starlit night and, coming down, missed the canvas completely and broke me toe on one of the springs.
+I looked down and the bloody thing was facing me.

 AUGUST 7: The band fly home